 Don’t translate.
 Good marketing communication does more than convey information.
 It motivates and inspires.
 These are often the first attributes to be killed in translation.
 To avoid challenges in international marketing, create in English, then adapt (not translate) into required languages in such a way that your message retains its motivational power in addition to reflecting local grammar, usage, and culture.
 And, whatever you do, don’t try to write in a way that you feel will be easy to translate.
 That is guaranteed to suck the life right out of your copy in all its languages.
-For more on dealing with language differences, read: Is Your Brand’s Message Lost in Translation?
+Our article titled Is Your Brand’s Message Lost in Translation? explores more on dealing with language differences.

 Cultural differences are one of the greatest global marketing challenges.
 In addition to language, the wider cultural and behavioral aspects should be understood and reflected in all aspects of the strategy and execution.
 The concept around which the communication is based must be culturally relevant and acceptable in all markets.
 It helps to have a methodology in place to understand local markets and to conduct cultural and linguistic checks.
-This will be a lot easier if you use planners and creatives who are experienced in producing concepts for multicultural use.
+This will be a lot easier if you use planners and creatives who are familiar with how global brand positioning works and have experience in producing concepts for multicultural use.

-These are only two challenges of international marketing.
-If you are interested in the topic, read the full article, “The 8 Pitfalls of International Marketing and How to Avoid Them” .
+These are only two challenges in international marketing.
+If you are interested in the topic, read the full article”The 8 Pitfalls of International Marketing and How to Avoid Them“.